-I’m currently a fourth year Ph.D. student in linguistics at New York University, where I’m a member of the Neuroscience of Language Lab, Machine Learning for Language Lab, and the Child Language Lab.
-I’m primarily interested questions about how people develop, store, and use abstract representations in sentence processing.
+I’m currently a fifth year Ph.D. student in linguistics at New York University, where I’m a member of the Neuroscience of Language Lab, Machine Learning for Language Lab, and the Child Language Lab.
+I’m primarily interested in questions about how people develop, store, and use abstract representations in sentence processing.
 I focus on both behavioral and neurolinguistic investigations in answering these questions, and I work with both child and adult participants.
 Most of this work investigates syntactic effects of agreement features as a way to understand how these features affect incremental meaning representations during parsing.
 However, I’ve also used priming paradigms as a way to study abstract phonological representations, and I’ve used felicity judgment tasks with child participants to study the development of abstract quantity-related inferences.

 I completed an M.A. in linguistics in May 2017 after working for a few years in the EEG lab at Michigan State University with my adviser, Dr. Alan Beretta.
 My research has focused on how people process nominal compounds in sentences as a way of understanding what cues can lead a parser to commit to a structure it has built, and what elicits the need for revisions of that structure.